LArSoft/larsoft.github.io/wiki/Pull_request_comments_that_trigger_CI_actions.md

 Once code-checks-approved, tests-approved , L2-approved and L1-approved labels are set another job is triggered that set the fully-signed label

-Only Level 1 managers can make comments with these keywords(#Only-Level-1-managers-can-make-comments-with-these-keywords)
+Only Level 1 managers can make comments with these keywords
 ----------------------------------------------------------------------------------------------------------------------------

 -   merge